fchancel/Phosphor-icon-vue-component/README.md

 # Phosphor-icon-vue-component

-Browse a folder with SVG files from the `Phosphor Icons` library to mine them and (if desired) create an import system for the icons to easily use them in a Vue.js component
+Browse a folder with SVG files from the `Phosphor Icons` library to minify them and (if desired) create an import system for the icons to easily use them in a Vue.js component

 Starts the command with the path to the svg folder to process as argument.